exercism/v3/languages/nim/exercises/concept/basics/.docs/instructions.md

 ## 3. Calculate the preparation time in minutes

-Implement the `preparationTimeInMinutes` function that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Implement the `preparationTimeInMinutes` procedure that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```nim
 nim> preparationTimeInMinutes(2)